BrainFRZ/nested-js-tables/README.md

+# Instructions for local use

-<h1>To run locally, you must open the <samp>src</samp> directory and run <code>npm i reactjs-mappletooltip --save</code> in order for the tooltips to work properly.
-Fonts have been included in binary.</h1>
+To run locally, you must open the <samp>src</samp> directory and run <code>npm i reactjs-mappletooltip --save</code> in order for the tooltips to work properly.
+Fonts have been included in ttf binary blob files, which may interfere with file transfer security measures.

+# Credits
-Tooltip credits go to <a href="https://www.npmjs.com/package/reactjs-mappletooltip">haldarmahesh</a>.
+Tooltip credits go to [haldarmahesh](https://www.npmjs.com/package/reactjs-mappletooltip).
-Font credits go to <a href="https://www.colorlib.com/>colorlib</a>.
+Font credits go to [colorlib](https://www.colorlib.com).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).